From refresher courses to earning additional BPI continuing education credits.

 Talk to one of our customer service representatives for more help.

-Building science demonstrates how various components of the home interact to affect the home’s overall performance.
-Understand the relationship between the building envelope, heating, A/C, insulation, mechanical ventilation, lighting, appliances, and other systems of the home.
-Learn how all of these systems affect the comfort, health, and safety of occupants and the durability of the home.
-This non-technical BPI certificate is the first step toward understanding & improving whole-house building performance.
-Perfect for salespeople, admin personnel, architects, or anyone who needs to know about building science, but may never need to perform testing.
+The Building Science Principles course demonstrates how various components of the home interact to affect the home’s overall performance.
+Understand the relationship between the building enclosure, heating, AC, insulation, mechanical ventilation, lighting, appliances, and other home systems.
+Learn how all of these systems affect comfort, health & safety of occupants, and the home’s durability.
+This non-technical BPI certificate is the first step toward understanding and improving whole-house building performance and is now a prerequisite course for more advanced BPI certifications.
+It is perfect for salespeople, admin personnel, architects, or anyone who needs to know about building science, but may never need to perform home diagnostic testing.

-Insight offers an innovative 6-day training class for Building Analyst Professional (BA-P).
-BA-P is an advanced certification for home performance professionals.
-A BA-P is a certified Building Analyst Technician who also conducts energy modeling, building analysis, and data evaluation in order to provide a comprehensive report with a list of prioritized home performance recommendations.
-The BA-P certification is earned by passing an online written exam.
-An active Building Analyst Technician (BA-T) certification is required for BA-Ps.
+Insight offers a 6-day training class for Building Analyst Professional (BA-Pro).
+BA-Pro is an advanced certification for home performance professionals.
+A BA-Pro is a certified BA-Tech who also conducts energy modeling, building analysis, and data evaluation in order to provide a comprehensive report with a list of prioritized home performance recommendations.

 Save time, money, and effort by testing your own work!